A Better Board. Better Schools.

 Why do school boards matter?
 The board members do not teach in the classrooms, lead the schools, or manage the main administrative office.
 Yet, what happens at the school board affects every child in every classroom in every school.
 What happens at the school board helps determine if we have high quality schools in every part of the county, or we end up with a few successful schools and struggling schools everywhere else.
 The school board matters because it sets the tone, direction, and values for our schools and our children.

-For years, DeKalb has suffered from poor leadership, particularly with our Board of Education.
+For years, DeKalb suffered from poor leadership, particularly with our Board of Education.
 Board members were focused on dividing the treasure rather than creating and maintaining great schools.
 Board members did not hesitate to put our successful schools at risk while doing nothing for the schools that need stronger leadership, more resources, and a commitment to success.
 Board members did not focus on the greatest need and marginalized significant portions of our population, especially in our migrant communities.

 • Promote and reward innovation.
-The Board should guide the system towards innovation and away from tired and failed policies and practices.
+The Board should guide the system towards innovation.
 The Board needs to think forward and then empower the Administration to act forward.

 All of our children deserve great schools, with wise leadership, and committed and effective teachers.
-But, this will not happen until we change the Board of Education.
-Continuing with this Better Board will help us realize and be proud of Better Schools.
+Continuing with our Better Board will help us realize and be proud of our Better Schools.